danol0/sudoku-py/README.md

-# sudoku-py: A Python Package for Solving Sudoku Puzzles
+# A Python Package for Solving Sudoku Puzzles

 ## About
 This project is a lightweight python program for loading, solving and displaying Sudoku puzzles.
 It can be imported as a package or run directly from the command line, and uses a hybrid approach to find solutions.